About FarmVetGuide

 Coverage

-We are not affiliated with any veterinary association, practice, or pharmaceutical company.
-We have no paid placements.
-Our goal is to surface the best available information for farmers and ranchers, not to monetize rankings.
+We are not affiliated with any veterinary association, practice, or pharmaceutical company, and we carry no paid placements or sponsored rankings.
+Our goal is to surface the best available information for farmers and ranchers, not to monetize listings.

 For Veterinary Practice Owners